 Jeff works with a broad range of industries, including community banks, national banks, healthcare companies, physician practices, and auto dealers, and clients of all types, including closely-held corporations, franchisees, and minority shareholders.
 Much of the litigation he is involved with involves issues of valuation for closely held partnerships, such as physician practices.

-Many “deals gone bad” have parties that end up involved in Bankruptcy.
+Many “deals gone bad” have parties that end up involved in bankruptcy.
 Jeff has represented companies, committees, and trustees in litigation involving officers, directors and shareholders of bankrupt companies and claims and issues concerning solvency, fiduciary duties of management, and pre-bankruptcy and the following consequences of pre-bankruptcy transactions.
 He helps his clients with issues such as fraudulent conveyance claims, preference claims, deepening insolvency, fiduciary duties and management.

-Jeff’s practice in antitrust litigation centers on disputes between companies in the same industry who are concerned that a competitor (or sometimes a supplier, distributor, or franchisor) have engaged in an anti-competitive or just plain “unfair” business practices.
+Jeff’s practice in antitrust litigation centers on disputes between companies in the same industry who are concerned that a competitor (or sometimes a supplier, distributor, or franchisor) have engaged in an anti-competitive or just plain “unfair” business practice.
 These disputes often involve disagreements between franchisors and franchisees over the amount of control a franchisor can have over day-to-day operations.

 The other issues that often arise involve questions around exclusive territories, non-competes, and the ability of a franchisee to sell, assign, or expand its franchise and scope of the territory.
 Jeff assists his clients with all of these concerns.